-He threw himself back into his work, and accomplished much more success, but was it just simply going on, and existing, for his children, and what type of man did he become, how did this lost love change him?
+He threw himself back into his work, and accomplished many more success, but was it just simply going on, and existing, for his children, and what type of man did he become, how did this lost love change him?

-A mighty cargo ship passes right by the island, creating a gentle wake, and causing not a sound.
+A mighty cargo ship passes right by the island, creating a gentle wake, and creating scarcely a sound.
 It is mesmerizing to observe.
 It is graceful as it slices the calm water with its mighty bow.
 Where it is going is a mystery.
 A foreign destination that I have only read about, but never visited.
 I can’t even imagine what life on board these great sea vessels would be like.

 Being at the Castle, and in the front entrance, with the grand staircase, is reminiscent of the movie ” Titanic.”
 This, combined with these great ships passing by on the St. Lawrence River immerses me into the story on board this doomed sea voyage.
 That movie told a great love story that was interwoven with intrigue, and forbidden love.

-Observing life on board and in what a grand way that some of the passengers lived was enticing.
+Observing life on board and in what a grand way that some of the passengers lived was mesmerizing.
 The discrepancy between the classes, was turned into chaos and horror as the ship hit the iceberg, and began to sink.
 The ” unsinkable ship” was sinking.
-It did not matter how rich or positioned the many wealthy passengers were, the middle and poorer classes, all were drowned together, and money did not matter.
+It did not matter how rich or positioned the many wealthy passengers were, the middle and poorer classes, all drowned together, and money did not matter.
 It could not save them.

 What truly emerged from the story was the love that bound two people together because of the extraordinary bond that they shared.
 An unique gemstone… blue as the sea that ultimately would be the grave for so many aboard that ill fated ship.